Has the Google Analytics Bounce Rate Been Bounced?

 According to an article by More Visibility, dated March 2021, Bounce Rate in Google Analytics would not be carried over to GA4.

 However, since then, there has clearly been a change in strategy.
 With some digging, you can add the Bounce Rate to a customized GA4 report.
-Since I’ve very recently made changes to the GA4 tags, I do not have a lot of stats to share, but here is the heading, showing Bounce Rate as a metric:
+Since I’ve very recently made changes to the GA4 tags, I do not have a lot of stats to share, but here is the heading, showing the Google Analytics Bounce Rate as a metric:

 This helpful video by Loves Data shows you how to do it.